kodecocodes/i9t/custom-segues/custom-segues.markdown

 ## View Hierarchy

 In `animateTransition(:_)` you've been getting the to- view from  `transitionContext.viewForKey(:_)`.
-You may wonder why you didn't use the destination controller's view.
+You may wonder why you didn't use the destination controller's `view` property.

-The transition context copes with different presentations for the different sizes.
-The iPad modal form sheet is wrapped in a presentation layer which provides the dimming view and rounds the corners of the form sheet, whereas on the iPhone the modal controller is displayed full screen.
+The transition context copes with different presentations for different size classes.
+A horizontally regular sized display's modal form sheet is wrapped in a presentation layer which provides the dimming view and rounds the corners of the form sheet.
+A compact screen's modal controller is displayed full screen.

-On the iPhone `viewForKey(:_)` returns the same view as the destination controller's view because there is no presentation layer.
-However on an iPad where the destination controller is wrapped in the presentation layer, if you referred to the destination controller's view, you would be scaling in the destination view and not the presentation layer.
+This means that on all iPhones other than the 6 Plus in landscape, `viewForKey(UITransitionContextToViewKey)` returns the same view as the destination controller's view because there is no presentation layer.
+However on an iPad or landscape iPhone 6 Plus where the destination controller is wrapped in the presentation layer, if you referred to the destination controller's view, you would be scaling in the destination view and not the presentation layer.

-You can see this for yourself; in `animateTranstion(:_)` change:
+You can see this for yourself; in **ScaleSegue.swift**, find `animateTranstion(:_)` and change:

     let toView = transitionContext.viewForKey(UITransitionContextToViewKey)